 Take precautions as well, ensuring that ice in your drink was made with purified water and washing the fruits you’d like to eat.

 The voltage in Peru is 220v.
 And, you’ll only find two-flatted or two-rounded plugs.

 Bring a converter or adapter with you will help you a lot.
 Check the chargers of your laptop and mobile phone because many have converters built into them.
 However, hairdryers and straighteners usually require a converter.
 If you forget to bring it, RadioShack is a really good store to purchase a converter or adapter.
 You can locate this store in most cities in the country.

 Indispensable at planning a trip to Peru.
 Bring some cash and credit and/or debit cards.
 Here, you can easily find ATMs in almost all cities.
 Some ATMs offer a choice between the kinds of currency you withdraw.
 US Dollars are widely accepted in the majority of places you go such as hotels, clothes shop, or others.
 Also, many restaurants and travel agencies to pay with Visa or MasterCard.

 And, currency exchange bureaus are easy to find too.
 For reference, most banks and exchange bureaus are open from 9 am to 6 pm, Monday through Friday, and Saturdays until 12:00 pm.

 10. Wheelchair, pushchair access

-In addition, several state and private organizations have been working for years trying to improve services for the handicapped.
+In addition, public and private organizations have been working for years trying to improve services for handicapped people.
 Now, you can get a list of PWD-friendly hotels, establishments, attractions, and museums in Lima, Cusco and Aguas Calientes, Iquitos, and Trujillo from the Peruvian embassy or just asking the travel agencies’ experts.
 Without a doubt, the experts will provide a customized and exciting memorable trip.